desmigor/proomo_landing/README.md

-# Proomo Landing Page
+# Proomo Company

-This is a landing page implemented for React practice.
-It was deployed on Herokuapp.
-Available on [Proomo Landing](https://proomo.herokuapp.com/).
+This is a landing page developed in React as an aside project for fun.
+It's deployed on Netlify.
+Available at [Proomo Landing Page](hhttps://proomo.netlify.app/).

 ## Project Stack
 - React Javascript Library
 - Boilerplate using 'create-react-app'
 - Icons from React Icons Component

-Credits to Igor Mpore